-When a youth is removed from his home, he generally has little control In an ideal situation, the youth has over when or why that occurs, where he goes, and what happens to his parents.
+When a youth is removed from his home, he generally has little control over when or why that occurs, where he goes, and what happens to his parents.
 Important things in his life are taken away, including his ability to make decisions.
 He generally is placed in a new home, goes to a new school, has to develop new friends, and has new parents and new siblings.

 All of these events are beyond his control.
 He is told there will be a court hearing at which a judge, whom he may never meet, will decide if he will return home.
 Sometimes a child advocate identifies his needs and conveys his best interests to the court.
-If he is not in court, he may simply be told the outcome and either remain in his foster home home, school, visitation with paror go home.
+If he is not in court, he may simply be told the outcome and either remain in his foster home or go home.
 If the goal of the child welfare system is to do what is in the best interests of the child, the child should have input.
-When a youth has adeWhen a youth attends court, he can ask his advocate questions about what is happening.
-He hears what the social worker says about his ents, etc. He hears what his parent (s) say about their progress.
-When the judge makes a ruling and discusses why she orders something, the youth hears it and can ask questions.
+When a youth has adequate representation, she is informed of the process and her role.
+When a youth attends a court hearing, she senses the judge who is deciding her best interests has listened to her.
+Regardless of the outcome, youth have reported that simply being heard by the decision maker empowers them and gives them a sense of control over what is happening to them.
+They feel they have a part to play and can influence the outcome.